 Use case: Solid precipitation aggregation with snowmelt over subsequent days

 In this situation, heavy snow blocks an automated gauge, then subsequently melts over the next few days, producing spurious precipitation.
 In the following scenario, which happened at a high altitude station in southeastern Australia in July 2022, heavy precipitation - mainly in the form of snow - was recorded over the first two days.
 The 38.8mm recorded on the first day was likely a minimum amount, and hence was allotted a flag of 3.
-Precipitation totals for Days 3 and 4 were known to have occurred on fine days with no precipitation, so the amounts on those days were purely snowmelt.
+Precipitation totals for Days 3 and 4 were known to have been recorded on fine days with no precipitation, so the amounts on those days were purely snowmelt.
 On the fifth day there was a likely mix of snowmelt and new precipitation.
 Day 6 was believed to be entirely new precipitation.

 Note that ideally, QC processes would cross-check against daily snow amounts.
 However, if the snow blockage continues for a long period of time – say, in excess of one week – the likelihood is that even when the snow does melt, the total amount measured may be underestimated.
 In that case a QC flag of 4 may be appropriate.